 Each of our directors who are not one of our employees or an employee of our subsidiaries will receive, in 2007, an annual fee of \$20,000 for services as a director, payable quarterly.
 Independent directors will receive a fee of \$2,000 for each board meeting attended in person and \$1,000 for each board meeting attended by conference telephone or similar communications equipment.
-Independent directors will receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
-In addition, each committee chairman will receive an annual fee of \$5,000.
+Independent directors will receive a fee of \$1,000 for each committee meeting attended by conference telephone or similar communication, each committee chairman will receive an annual fee of \$5,000.
 We will reimburse our independent directors for all reasonable direct out-of-pocket expenses incurred in connection with their service on the board.
 Directors who are also our employees or employees of our subsidiaries will not receive compensation for their services as directors.
 None of our Directors received any compensation from Triangle Capital Corporation in 2006.